Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Active Inference and BTs for Reactive Action Planning and Execution

-\paragraph*{A prior as Behavior Tree} We propose to extend the available BT nodes in order to be able to specify desired states to be achieved as leaf nodes.
-We introduce a new type of leaf nodes called \textit{prior nodes}, indicated with green hexagon.
-These nodes can be seen as standard action nodes but instead of commanding an action, they simply set the desired value of a state in $\bm C$ and they run active inference for action selection.
-The prior node is then just a leaf node in the Behavior Tree which returns: \texttt{Success} if a state is achieved, \texttt{Running} while trying to achieve it, or \texttt{Failure} if for some reasons it is not possible to reach the desired state.
+\paragraph*{A prior as BT} We propose to extend the available BT nodes in order to be able to specify desired states to be achieved as leaf nodes.
+We introduce a new type of leaf node called \textit{prior nodes}, indicated with a green hexagon.
+These nodes can be seen as standard action nodes but instead of commanding an action, they simply set the desired value of a state in {$\mathcal{C}$} and they run active inference for action selection.
+The prior node is then just a leaf node in the BT which returns: \texttt{Success} if a state is achieved, \texttt{Running} while trying to achieve it, or \texttt{Failure} if for some reason it is not possible to reach the desired state.
 The return statuses are according to the outcome of our reactive action selection process as explained in Section \ref{sec:completeControlSheme}.

 \paragraph*{Sub-goals through BTs} To reach a distal goal state, we plan achievable sub-goals in the form of desired logical states $l$, according to the available actions that a robot possesses.
-This idea of using sub-goals was already used in \cite{Kaplan2018}, but in our solution with BTs we provide a task independent way to define sub-goals which is only based on the set of available skills of the robot, such that we can make sure that it can complete the task.
+This idea of using sub-goals was already used in \cite{Kaplan2018}, but in our solution with BTs, we provide a task-independent way to define sub-goals which is only based on the set of available skills of the robot, such that we can make sure that it can complete the task.
 At planning time, we define the ideal sequence of states and actions to complete a task such that subsequent sub-goals (or logical desired states) are achievable by means of one action.
 This can be done manually or through automated planning.
 At run-time, however, we only provide the sequence of states to the algorithm, as in Fig.~\ref{fig:planning}.